About

 The European Governance and Politics Programme (EGPP) is an international hub of theoretical and empirical academic research on Europe’s politics and governance.
 Located in Villa Schifanoia, home of the Robert Schuman Centre for Advanced Studies, the programme is committed to combining solid theoretical foundations to analyse the interaction between European integration and national politics with rigorous empirical analysis based on extensive data collection.

-Launched in 2018, EGPP was established as the successor programme to the European Union Democracy Observatory (EUDO), which positioned the Robert Schuman Centre and the EUI at the forefront of research on the EU since its creation in 2006.
-In 2020, Daniele Caramani was appointed Ernst B. Haas Chair in European Governance and Politics, and in this capacity he took over the directorship of EGPP from Brigid Laffan, who was founding director from 2018 until 2020.
+Launched in 2018, the EGPP was established as the successor programme to the European Union Democracy Observatory (EUDO), which positioned the Robert Schuman Centre and the EUI at the forefront of research on the EU since its creation in 2006.
+In 2020, Daniele Caramani was appointed Ernst B. Haas Chair in European Governance and Politics, and in this capacity took over the directorship of the EGPP from Brigid Laffan, the programme’s founding director from 2018 until 2020.
+Since 2024, EGPP is steered jointly by a board of co-directors: Veronica Anghel, Daniele Caramani, Simon Hix, Erik Jones, Waltraud Schelkle and Lorenzo Cicchi, who has worked as EGPP Coordinator since its foundation.

 Research on Europe

-EGPP brings together academic research on European national politics and European integration.
+The EGPP brings together academic research on European national politics and European integration.
 It covers both politics and governance perspectives and combines a strong focus on theory with extensive empirical research.
-The programme links research on mass behaviour and elites and actors, in particular parties, movements and the media in the electoral and policy-making processes.
+The programme links research on mass behaviour, elites, and actors, in particular parties, movements, and the media in the electoral and policy-making processes.
+A central focus of the EGPP’s research agenda is on affective polarization — the emotional divisions that increasingly shape how citizens perceive political opponents — and democratic backsliding, examining the conditions under which democratic norms and institutions come under strain across Europe.

 European politics and governance are analysed through the lens of broad fault lines that divide Europe territorially and functionally: between groups of states, between centralizing policies and national resistances, between socio-economic classes and other dimensions cutting across national borders, and between countries with different levels of integration.
-Analysis also includes the multi-level divide between the supra-national EU technocratic push for integration, and the demarcating populist resistance from nation-states – both challenging representative government and raising questions about the future of democracy in Europe.
-The transformation of European politics is addressed in a long-term perspective reaching back to the founding moments of nation-states and European integration.
+The research agenda also includes the multi-level divide between the supra-national EU technocratic push for integration and the demarcating populist resistance from nation-states – both challenging representative government and raising questions about the future of democracy in Europe.
+The transformation of European politics is addressed in a long-term perspective, reaching back to the founding moments of nation-states and European integration.

 Find out about the theoretical perspectives in our Theoretical Framework page.